Martin Luther King Jr. Day: Proposals

-The idea of Martin Luther King Jr. Day as a holiday was promoted by labor unions in contract negotiations.
-After King's death, Representative John Conyers (a Democrat from Michigan) and Senator Edward Brooke (a Republican from Massachusetts) introduced a bill in Congress to make King's birthday a national holiday.
+The initial idea of Martin Luther King Jr. Day as a holiday was promoted by labor unions in contract negotiations.
+After King's death, Representative John Conyers (a Democrat from Michigan) and Senator Edward Brooke (a Republican from Massachusetts) introduced a bill in Congress to make King's birthday a national/official holiday.
 The bill first came to a vote in the U.S. House of Representatives in 1979.
-However, it fell five votes short of the number needed for passage.
+It fell five votes short of the number needed for passage.
 Two of the main arguments mentioned by opponents were that a paid holiday for federal employees would be too expensive and that a holiday to honor a private citizen would be contrary to longstanding tradition (King had never held public office).
 Only two other figures have national holidays in the U.S. honoring them: George Washington and Christopher Columbus.

 Soon after, the King Center turned to support from the corporate community and the general public.
 The success of this strategy was cemented when musician Stevie Wonder released the single "Happy Birthday" to popularize the campaign in 1980 and hosted the Rally for Peace Press Conference in 1981.
 Six million signatures were collected for a petition to Congress to pass the law, termed by a 2006 article in The Nation as "the largest petition in favor of an issue in U.S. history".

 Senators Jesse Helms and John Porter East (both North Carolina Republicans) led the opposition to the holiday and questioned whether King was important enough to receive such an honor.
 Helms criticized King's opposition to the Vietnam War and accused him of espousing "action-oriented Marxism".
 Helms led a filibuster against the bill and on October 3, 1983, submitted a 300-page document to the Senate alleging that King had associations with communists.
 Democratic New York Senator Daniel Patrick Moynihan declared Helms' document a "packet of filth", threw it on the Senate floor, and stomped on it.